ftes/jackrabbit-oak/oak-core/README.md

   * Root / Tree

 The `ContentRepository` interface represents an entire Oak content repository.
-The repository may local or remote, or a cluster of any size.
+The repository may be local or remote, or a cluster of any size.
 These deployment details are all hidden behind this interface.

 Starting and stopping `ContentRepository` instances is the responsibility of